xmgbautista/xmgbautista.github.io/_pages/about.md

 <br>
 <br>

-My areas of research are quantitative macroeconomics, household finance, labor economics, and international economics.
-Using heterogeneous-agent models, I study how the decisions of households, firms, and other agents influence economic phenomena.
-My work to date broadly covers the topics of household debt, consumption, financial inclusion, labor markets, and fiscal policy.
+My areas of research are quantitative macroeconomics, economics of the household, and structural estimation.
+Using heterogeneous-agent models, I study how the decisions of households in various markets influence economic phenomena and the distributions of macroeconomic variables.
+My work to date broadly covers the topics of household debt, consumption, financial inclusion, labor markets, housing and spatial economics, and fiscal policy.
 <br>
 <br>